gekatateam/neptunus/docs/PLUGINS_MODEL.md

 If your plugin is a `filter`, `processor` or `output`, you must break the loop when plugin input channel closes.
 After that, the engine will call the `Close() error` method itself.

 There is no guarantee that the close method will be called exactly once, so it MUST be idempotent.

+If your streaming plugin uses some callable plugins, you need to close it in `Close() error`.